aryan098-max/DevTinder_Frontend/DevTinder_frontend/README.md

 - Add conditional statement for connections obj not existing
 - Add conditinoal statement for connections length 0
 - For list of connnections (not using a component this time),
-- We are using <div> to display the list of connections
+- We are using map & <div> to display the list of connections
 - In backend - populate all other fields required in the front-end

+# Requests Component
+- All the initial steps are similar to Connections Component
+- Creating a slice, adding it to redux store
+- Create a fetchRequest() function and use useEffect() function
+- Call useDispatch() useSelector() for adding & reading data from the redux store
+- Add conditional statement when requests obj doesn't exist
+- Add conditional statement when request length is zero.
+- Make use of map & <div> for displaying list of requests
+- Add a link of Requests to the Navbar

+# Note: Always use optional chaining when you are fetching data from API
+# Note: Add key in the <div> and the key should be id